varUP/CL_scraper/README.md

 You have been warned.

-Activate your virtual environment and go `python3.6 CL_scraper.py`...
+Activate your virtual environment and go `python3.6 CL_scraper.py <input url. ex. https://portland.craigslist.org>`...

-Boom!
-It works!

 Any questions hit me up on here.